January 10, 1938, in Milwaukee, Wisconsin.

-As the topics covered by volumes 1-3 developed, Knuth put out revised editions.
-He was deeply disappointed when saw the typesetting from Addison-Wesley for the second edition of volume 2, because in 1973 Addison-Wesley had replaced its mechanical typesetting technology with computerized typesetting that did not reproduce the high quality of the original printings of volumes 1-3.
+As the topics covered by volumes 1-3 developed, Knuth revised them.
+He was deeply disappointed when, in 1973, he saw the typesetting from Addison-Wesley for the second edition of volume 2.
+By then the publishing industry had replaced traditional mechanical typesetting technology with computerized typesetting that did not reproduce the high quality of the original printings of volumes 1-3.

 |Knuth explains the origins and motivations of the TeX project.|